 As district police officers, we understand that working and having relationships with students and their families is critical to the success of those we serve.
 In the spirit of having good relationships with our students, we believe that student behavior management is often best addressed by school personnel.
-Certainly, we are always available to counsel a student to direct them into making better decisions or advise them on how to be in control of their welfare and safety.
+Certainly, we are always available to counsel a student to assist them with making better decisions or helping them to be in control of their welfare and safety.

 Criminal Investigations and Information Confidentiality

 State law and established investigative practices require that some aspects of a criminal investigation remain confidential.
 FISD PD will maintain a policy of transparency in operations while at the time guarding the confidentiality of victims, juvenile offenders, and those who have merely been accused of, but not charged with, a crime.

 Custodial Status of Law Enforcement Information versus FERPA